basilesimon/bsfr/content/weeknotes/weeknotes-16.md

 ---
 date: "2021-01-15T00:00:00Z"
-published: false
+draft: true
-title: 'Daycare alternatives - weeknotes #16'
+title: "Daycare alternatives - weeknotes #16"
 ---

 We have a new person helping us look after the little one for a few afternoons a week, and we're so happy with her.
 Today was also baby's introduction to Kita (kindergarten), which means that in a few weeks she'll be with kids her age and looked after by pros a few hours every day.